segmentio/segment-docs/src/engage/journeys/contextual-journeys.md

 hidden: true
 ---

 [Event-Triggered Journeys](/docs/engage/journeys/event-triggered-journeys/) redefine how you orchestrate and personalize customer experiences.

-By  **journey context**, you can dynamically adapt each journey to individual user interactions, creating highly relevant, real-time workflows.
+This page explains Journey context, which can help you dynamically adapt each journey to individual user interactions, creating highly relevant, real-time workflows.

+> info "Private Beta"
+> Event-Triggered Journeys is in private beta, and Segment is actively working on this feature.
+Some functionality may change before it becomes generally available.
+During private beta, Event-Triggered Journeys is not HIPAA eligible.

+## Overview

 Unlike traditional audience-based journeys, which rely solely on user progress through predefined steps, event-triggered Journeys capture and store the details of user-triggered events.
 This shift allows you to access the data that caused users to reach a specific step and use it to make more precise decisions throughout the journey.